marcocrowe/learn-little-man-computer-lmc/readme.md

 - [Tiny-Dude](https://tinydude.tomwwright.com/) : Source code at [GitHub](https://github.com/tomwwright/tiny-dude "Source code at GitHub")
 - [LMC Simulator Applet (offline)](http://www.yorku.ca/sychen/research/LMC/LittleMan.html)

+## ProgrammingNaming Conventions

+To make your code more readable, you can use the following naming conventions:

+- For instructions use All Caps
+- For labels ,variables and constants use camelCase
+- Prefix labels with lb e.g. `lbLoop INP`
+- Prefix variables with var e.g. `varSum DAT 0`
+- Prefix constants with val e.g. `valOne DAT 0`

 ## Mini Challenges / Examples

 1. Write a program that loads and outputs the value 10.